Denihan Hospitality Group

 Denihan Hospitality Group is a family-owned American hotel and hotel management company based in New York City.
-Founded in 1963 by Benjamin J. Denihan, Jr., the company is now led by siblings and Co-CEOs Patrick Denihan and Brooke Barrett.
-DHG is the owner of the Affinia and The James hotel brands, as well as three independent properties: The Benjamin, The Surrey, and The Carlton.
-The company has plans to open The James Los Angeles - West Hollywood in 2016.
+Founded in 1963 by Benjamin J. Denihan, Jr., the company is now led by siblings and co-CEOs Patrick Denihan and Brooke Barrett.
+DHG is no longer the owner of the Affinia and The James hotel brands, as well as three independent properties: The Benjamin, The Surrey, and The Carlton.
+The company has plans to open the James Los Angeles-West Hollywood hotel in 2016.
+Since 2016, they’ve lost all of their properties.

+The Surrey was bought from Denihan Hospitality Group.
+The hotel was purchased by the Reuben Brothers in December 2020.

+Denihan Hospitality Group acquired the Beverly in 1997 and renovated it over the next two years, renaming the hotel the Benjamin.
+The hotel was again renovated between 2010 and 2013, and Sonesta International Hotels acquired the Benjamin in 2021.

+Denihan Hospitality Group no longer holds any ownership stake in the hotel formerly known as the Carlton Hotel, now operating as Hotel Seville NoMad.

+In June 2020, GFI Capital Resources Group acquired a 61% majority stake in the hotel, with Denihan retaining a minority share at that time.
+However, in April 2025, Hyatt Hotels Corporation acquired the hotel and rebranded it as Hotel Seville NoMad.
+This acquisition marked the end of Denihan’s involvement with the property.